ornldaac/Airborne_CO2/ESA_CO2_demo.md

 altitude |	m.a.s.l.	| Sample altitude (GPS altitude) in meters above sea level flight_id	|YYYYMMDD	| A unique number identifying each flight.
 The format is the date in YYYYMMDD on which the flight began.
 See Table 1.
 CO2	| umol per mol |	Mole fraction of carbon dioxide in dry air; average of all measurements made in the time interval.
 Mole fraction reported in units of micromole per mole (1e-6 mol per mol of dry air); equivalent to ppm (parts per million).
 Fill value: -9999
 CO2_unc	| umol per mol |	Estimated uncertainty of the reported value.
-May be a single average uncertainty value for the whole dataset.
+May be a single average uncertainty value for the whole data set.
 The mole fraction reported in units of micromole per mole (1e-6 mol per mol of dry air); equivalent to ppm (parts per million).Fill value: -9999 latitude |	Decimal degrees	| Latitude at which air sample was collected longitude	| Decimal degrees	| Longitude at which air sample was collected time	| seconds since 1970-01-01T00:00:00Z	| Number of seconds since January 1, 1970 in UTC.
 Time-averaged values are reported at the beginning of the averaging interval.

 ---

 The rest of the document illustrates how visualize the data on a map and examine patterns in CO<sub>2</sub> concentrations by altitude, latitude, and longitude.
 Methods for creating subsets of the data by time and space are included.

----

-# Install and Load Packages
+# Install and load R packages

  The R packages employed in the exercise are: